How AI Call Intake Improves Lead Response (and Why It Matters More Than You Think)

 It won't rescue a practice with chronic scheduling chaos — if the calendar is a mess, the agent will just book people into a mess.

 The pattern is the same in every ROI conversation: lead response is a multiplier, not a fix.
 If the rest of your funnel works, fixing response is the biggest single lever most practices have.
 If the rest of your funnel is broken, fix that first.
+The same speed dynamic plays out in detail in how first-touch speed decides high-ticket sales.

 What to do this week